Sneak peak: Remember to move the Elf on the Shelf every night by using these 3 easy tricks!

 You don’t have to dread the elf!
 The worst part of this otherwise fun tradition is the nightly “find fun places to move the elf and remember to do it” dilemma for moms.
 You can easily remember to move the Elf on the Shelf with these simple tricks!

 (Links included will take you to products from partner sites.
 These companies could pay LIHP a small commission for referrals at no additional cost to the customer.
-It allows us to keep this site and help make being Mom a happy place!)
+As an Amazon Associate, I earn on qualifying purchases)

 You know that feeling of dread when you groggily stumble through your house in the morning and the kids dart past you in a fury.
 Where are they running to this early?
 Then it hits you- THE ELF!